MashedP/dlip-pytorch-DL-good-practises/README.md

 ## Configuration

-When we perform deep learning tasks, we often need to run multiple experiments
+### Seeds

-[seeds] are important to assess reproducibility of your results.
+*seeds* are important to assess reproducibility of your results.
 Learn how they work in pytorch [here](https://pytorch.org/docs/stable/notes/randomness.html).

 `requirements.txt` is an important file for reproducibility. it contains all packages required to launch your experiment.

+### Parsing Arguments

+Common practise is to use an argparse parser.
+In this repository, we use the Hydra package to handle arguments & configurations.

 [Hydra](https://hydra.cc/docs/intro/) is a python package to handle parsing and configuration files
 	- basé sur [OmegaConf](https://github.com/omry/omegaconf)

+Hydra allows you to parse arguments from the command line, to launch and log multiple experiments with different configuration easily.
+It is very helpful when you have to perform sweeps on hyper-parameters.
+COnfigurations and values of hyperparameters, such as batch-size, learning rate, optimizers are stored in a yaml file, interpreted as a DictConfig object.

+## Logging experiment

+MLflow, Tensorboard is the most common Experiment Tracking solution .
+We chose to use [MLflow](https://www.mlflow.org/).

 ## Code Packaging